Koredotcom/docs/docs/xo/app-settings/generative-ai-tools/dynamic-conversations-features.md

+## Change Settings for a Model

+Choose the option below based on the model for which you want to change the settings:

-## Change Settings for a Pre-built Model
+### Change Settings for a Pre-built Model